DorBitton/LFCS-official/stuff/Networking.md

 ***UFW:***
 * UFW is the firewall in Ubuntu versions.
-* to check UFW status: 'sudo ufw status'
+* to check UFW status: `sudo ufw status`
 * Once we set ufw mode to enabled, it will deny any incoming non ruled traffic.
-* To open up ports we will use: 'sudo ufw allow portNumber' we can also be more specific and add TCP or UDP connection after the port: 'sudo ufw allow 22/tcp'
+* To open up ports we will use: `sudo ufw allow portNumber` we can also be more specific and add TCP or UDP connection after the port: `sudo ufw allow 22/tcp`
 * usefull commands:
-  * 'sudo ufw enable / disable'
+  * `sudo ufw enable / disable`
-  * 'sudo ufw allow / block portNumber'
+  * `sudo ufw allow / block portNumber`
-  * 'sudo ufw status verbose'
+  * `sudo ufw status verbose`
-  * 'sudo ufw allow/deny from ipAddr/24 to any port portNumber' - Allow incoming connection from a certain IP to Any ip on a port number
+  * `sudo ufw allow/deny from ipAddr/24 to any port portNumber` - Allow incoming connection from a certain IP to Any ip on a port number
-  * Rules manipulatin: 'sudo ufw status numbered' , 'sudo ufw delete Number' , 'sudo ufw insert ruleNumber rule'
+  * Rules manipulatin: `sudo ufw status numbered` , `sudo ufw delete Number` , `sudo ufw insert ruleNumber rule`

 ***Firewalld:***

-* firewalld is enabled by default in CentOS and it's idea is to simplify the work with iptables.
+* firewalld is enabled by default in CentOS and it`s idea is to simplify the work with iptables.
 * It works with zone, *public* is default zone
 * The *zone* is applied to an interface
   * The idea is that we can have safe zone, e.g. bound to an internal interface, and unsafe zone, e.g. bound to external interfaces internet facing